 Given the secrecy of the show, the celebrities themselves have to be trusted to keep the secret as well.
 To the extent that they all had to sign contracts, outlining that they couldn't reveal their identity to anyone – not even family.
-However, each celebrity was allowed to have one person accompany them, but they had to be disguised also.
+However, during filming last year, each celebrity was allowed to have one person accompany them, but they had to be disguised also.

-The producers revealed: "It was written into their contracts that they couldn't tell anyone, even their families, what was going on.
+The producers revealed in 2019: "It was written into their contracts that they couldn't tell anyone, even their families, what was going on.
 In the end they were as worried about their secret getting out as we were."
 Now that's dedication!

 Some of the masked singers found the costumes challenging